Saumarez Homestead: The White family: 1874–1984

-After the death in 1903 of his uncle, Frederick Robert White of Boolooming, he was called upon to play an even more prominent role.
+After the death in 1903 of his uncle, Frederick Robert White of Boolomimba, he was called upon to play an even more prominent role.
 Whilst he avoided what he looked upon as unnecessary show and the time wasting entertainment, his wife was called upon to deputise for him in official duties.
 Saumarez homestead was known for its hospitality and country entertainment centred on its tennis courts, golf course.
 Picnic and riding parties presided over by Mrs White and her five daughters.
 An enlarged Saumarez homestead was needed not so much for an increase in family size but to cater for an increase in family entertainment.

 In 1905, while Mrs White and her daughter Joan were on a European tour, F. J. White contacted the original architect J. W. Pender and commissioned him to add another storey to Saumarez homestead, to be completed ready for Mrs White's return in 1906.
 The new Saumarez, although using the same area as the original house, was a grander house, partly because its size was doubled and partly because of the Art Nouveau flourishes that its architect introduced.
 It was certainly a more comfortable and more modern house because of the innovations of that F. J. White insisted on for example gas piped throughout for lighting, a hot water system, reticulated water and sewerage, and a heated glass house for the garden.
 The second storey doubled guest accommodation, provided more servants' rooms and gave the house the rather grand exterior it bears today.

 On completion, furnished with engravings and ornaments from Mrs White's overseas visits, lit up by its own acetylene gas plant and set in its established garden of "English" trees and flowers, Saumarez was, if not a rival to the grand houses of Sydney and Melbourne, at least a large and comfortable country family house, a witness to the wealth of big land holders and the flourishing sheep industry of the turn of the century.
 In size and choice of ornament Saumarez represents on the one hand the profits of a successful pastoralist balanced by the conservative country and family-orientated tastes of its owner.

 The homestead remained a family centre long after the children had finished there schooling.
 One daughter and both sons married before World War I, and both sons remained living close by.
 The other four daughters continued to live at home and the house continued to be used as a social centre for the family whose hospitality was well known in the Armidale district.
 In the late twenties the two youngest members, Doris born 1890 and Frank born 1888 died in separate fatal accidents: Doris in October 1926 killed by a car when crossing an Armidale Street, and Frank in June 1930, shot by accident.